 To TGax editor: Please make the following changes in D1.2 P364L62 subclause 28.3.11.14 (#CID 9075)

-NOTE – Mr(k) translates a subcarrier index k (−NSR ≤ k ≤ NSR) into the index of data symbols in a transmission over an RU (0 ≤ Mr(k) ≤ NSD,r).
+NOTE – Mr(k) translates a subcarrier index k (−NSR ≤ k ≤ NSR) into the index of data symbols in a transmission over the rth RU (0 ≤ Mr(k) <NSD,r).
 The subcarrier index k for the data tone is first offset by the minimum value of subcarrier index Kr,min (for the lower edge tone) in this RU, and then subtracted by the number of pilot subcarriers falling in between the data tone and the edge tone.

 To TGax editor: Please make the following changes in D1.2 P377L31 subclause 28.3.17.6.3 (#CID 6995)

-The receiver shall issue a PHY-CCA.indication(BUSY, {primary}) primitive for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (82 + 20 = 62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary}), PHYCCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}), or PHYCCA.indication(IDLE) primitive while the threshold continues to be exceeded.
+When the dot11HECCAIndicationMode is equal to either 0 (singleelement) or 1 (per20bitmap), the receiver shall issue a PHY-CCA.indication(BUSY, {primary}) primitive for any signal that exceeds a threshold equal to 20 dB above the minimum modulation and coding rate sensitivity (82 + 20 = 62 dBm) in the primary 20 MHz channel within a period of aCCATime after the signal arrives at the receiver's antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY,{secondary}), PHYCCA.indication(BUSY,{secondary40}), PHY-CCA.indication(BUSY,{secondary80}), or PHYCCA.indication(IDLE) primitive while the threshold continues to be exceeded.

 To TGax editor: Please make the following changes in D1.2 P17L9 subclause 3.2 (#CID 10180, 7444)